Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Discussion

-Our work raises a number of open questions for future work.
-From an eco-evolutionary perspective, more detailed models may provide further insight on the effect of insecticide resistance in vectors or seasonal shifts in their populations on disease prevalence, which are not captured by our model.
-Incorporating real-world data on host and vector populations, vector feeding patterns, and intervention outcomes will allow more robust validation and refinement of model predictions.
+For future work one can incorporate real-world data on host and vector populations, vector feeding patterns, and intervention outcomes for a more robust validation and refinement of our model predictions.
 Our framework highlights the potential for adaptive vector behavior and host heterogeneity to influence disease dynamics, suggesting that interventions targeting a single host or ignoring vector adaptation may have unintended consequences.
 With further development and integration of evolutionary and adaptive analyses, our modeling approach can help identify optimal strategies for vector control, guide public health decision-making, and improve the overall understanding of VBD dynamics across diverse ecological contexts.